Illinois Barber Exam 2026: Everything You Need to Know

 If you passed your exam, then congrats!
 You’ll receive an official letter from CTS in the mail within two weeks of your test.

-And if you didn’t pass your exam, your official letter will contain your score report and also instructions on how you can retake the test, as well as what areas you should focus on studying for next time.
+After that’s all done, then congrats – you’ll be an officially licensed barber!
+If you didn’t pass your exam, your official letter will contain your score report and also instructions on how you can retake the test, as well as what areas you should focus on studying for next time.

 Failing your written exam is devastating, but not as uncommon as you might think: the pass rate nationally is only 50%!
 However, students who use our Barber Exam Preparation Package have a pass rate of 98.5%!